arduina/arduina.net/_site/master/socialshaping.md

 Shirley Strum and Bruno Latour: Redefining the social link: From baboons to humans

 [Not really relevant for my studies, but it opens up interesting dichotomies between complexity and complication in social structures.
 Society and it's rules, orders, hierarchies etc. are seen as performative, being performed by actions.
 Otherwise it wouldn't have to be renegotiated constantly.
-Modern industrial societies have stable complicated strutures, that are organized and mobilizes on a grand scale, with the help of artifacts and symbols.]
+Modern industrial societies have stable complicated structures, that are organized and mobilizes on a grand scale, with the help of artifacts and symbols.]

 --------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------

-Cynthia Cockburn: Caught in the Wheels: The high cost of being a femlae cog in the male machinery of engineering
+Cynthia Cockburn: Caught in the Wheels: The high cost of being a female cog in the male machinery of engineering

 Why do women chose not to become technicians and engineers?
 Do they even chose or are they pushed and what choice exactly are they offered?